joelouthan/Theologicus/src/genesis/genesis09-8-17.md

 Because of this new life, we get to go and live!

 >2 Corinthians 5:16-19 (CSB) From now on, then, we do not know anyone from a worldly perspective.
-Even if we have known Christ from a worldly perspective, yet now we no longer know him in this way.Therefore, if anyone is in Christ, he is a new creation; the old has passed away, and see, the new has come!Everything is from God, who has reconciled us to himself through Christ and has given us the ministry of reconciliation.That is, in Christ, God was reconciling the world to himself, not counting their trespasses against them, and he has committed the message of reconciliation to us.
+Even if we have known Christ from a worldly perspective, yet now we no longer know him in this way.
+Therefore, if anyone is in Christ, he is a new creation; the old has passed away, and see, the new has come!Everything is from God, who has reconciled us to himself through Christ and has given us the ministry of reconciliation.
+That is, in Christ, God was reconciling the world to himself, not counting their trespasses against them, and he has committed the message of reconciliation to us.

 Once God has wiped away the world, and he promised Noah that it would never happen like that ever again so Noah can go live in the grace of God.
 But what God does for his people: He washes us clean from the inside out so we can live in the righteousness of God and live to God forever.